keithmburu/courses/2022-ml/slides/6-regularization.md

 ---
 # Lipschitness
  - A Lipschitz function has a slope that is bounded; it can't chnge too fast.
-- A $\rho$-Lipschitz-smooth function has a slope bounded
+- A $\rho$-Lipschitz-smooth function has a slope bounded by
 $$
 \|f(\mathbf{w_1})-f(\mathbf{w_2})\|\leq \rho \| \mathbf{w_1} - \mathbf{w_2} \|
 $$